mandelbrot-project/memo/docs/source/index.rst

 Examples
 ------------------

-Different examples of application and comparison to other MS/MS based metrics are avalable `here`_ and notebooks are available on `GitHub`_.
+Different examples of application and comparison to other MS/MS based metrics are available `here`_ and the corresponding notebooks are available on `GitHub`_.

 Indices and tables
 ==================